Hero mask

 The order and provisioning process for Microsoft Azure ExpressRoute contains the following steps:

-1. The customer creates an ExpressRoute resource in their own Azure domain, which generates a service-key which is shared with NL-ix
+To deploy an ExpressRoute connection, the customer needs to choose the appropriate ExpressRoute Plan in the Azure portal, which generates a service-key which is shared with NL-ix

 AWS Direct Connect